 Causes

-Valley fever is a fungal infection most commonly seen in the desert regions of the southwestern United States, and in Central and South America.
+Valley fever is due to a fungal infection most commonly seen in the desert regions of the southwestern United States, and in Central and South America.
 You get it by breathing in the fungus from soil.
 The infection starts in the lungs.
 It commonly affects people over 60 years of age.

 Valley fever may also be called coccidioidomycosis.